davdd1/ExamensArbete/README.md

 - Educational tools for demonstrating motion sensing and real-time networking
 - Custom IoT dashboards for device orientation feedback
 - Prototyping gesture-based interfaces for smart environments
 ---

-## 🎮 Interaction Design (Current Demo Capabilities)

-The current demo implementation visualizes each controller as a moving blob in 2D space.
-While simple in presentation, it lays the foundation for more advanced interaction mechanics:

-- **Tilt Control**: Smooth movement across screen based on device inclination
-- **Rotation Input**: Gyroscope data available for rotation-based gestures
-- **Impulse Recognition**: High acceleration along Z-axis can be interpreted as actions like jump, dash, or selection
-- **Modular Input Pipeline**: Easily extended to gesture recognition, custom thresholds, or contextual triggers

----

 This modular system highlights the potential of motion input in lightweight multiplayer experiences and embedded systems — all without the need for tethered hardware or high-cost sensors.